How do I get a library card?

 How many items may I check out?
 How long may I keep my items?

-Material Loan period Item limit New books 21 days No limit Books 21 days No limit Books on CD 21 days 5 Music CDs 21 days 5 Magazines & Comic Books 7 days 5 Playaways 21 days 5 Playaway Views 21 days 1 eReaders 21 days 1 Video games 21 days 1 Fiction DVDs 3 days 3 Non-fiction DVDs 21 days 3 Blu-Ray Discs 3 days 3 Interlibrary Loans Set by the lending library 3
+Material Loan period Item limit New books 21 days No limit Books 21 days No limit Books on CD 21 days 5 Music CDs 21 days 10 Comic Books 21 days 5 Magazines 21 days 5 Playaways 21 days 5 Playaway Views 21 days 1 eReaders 21 days 1 Video games 21 days 2 Fiction DVDs 3 days 3 Non-fiction DVDs 21 days 3 Blu-Ray Discs 3 days 3 Instruments 21 days 1 Interlibrary Loans Set by the lending library 3

 Can I renew the items I’ve borrowed and if so, for how long?

-Material Number of renewals New books 2 Books 2 Books on CD 2 Magazines & Comic Books 2 Music CDs 2 Playaways 2 Playaway Views 2 eReaders 2 Video games None DVDs and Blu-Ray Discs 2 Interlibrary Loans Maybe, please contact the Information Desk
+Material Number of renewals New books 2 Books 2 Books on CD 2 Comic Books 2 Magazines 1 Music CDs 2 Playaways 2 Playaway Views 2 eReaders 2 Video games None DVDs and Blu-Ray Discs 2 Instruments 1 Interlibrary Loans Maybe, please contact the Ask a Librarian Desk

 How can I place holds on items that are checked out?

-- If an items is checked out, you can place a hold on it by phone or in person.
-You can also request a hold from the library catalog on our website.
+- If an item is checked out, you can place a hold on it in person, by phone at (859) 885-3523 or text at (859) 538-5885 (standard messaging rates apply).
+You can also request a hold from the library catalog.
 You need to have your library card and PIN available.

 Where can I return library materials?